Chapter 16. Red Hat Quay auto-pruning overview

 After tags are automatically pruned, they go into the Red Hat Quay time machine, or the amount of time, after a tag is deleted, that the tag is accessible before being garbage collected.
 The expiration time of an image tag is dependent on your organization’s settings.
 For more information, see Red Hat Quay garbage collection.

-15.1.
-Prerequisites and limitations for auto-pruning
+16.1.
+Prerequisites and limitations for auto-pruning and multiple policies

 The following prerequisites and limitations apply to the auto-pruning feature: